Hyperentangled Time-bin and Polarization Quantum Key Distribution: HEQKD and BBM92 Finite Key Analysis

-{Additionally, to further account for events where multiple photons are detected we include the cases where at least 2 photon pairs are created and at least 1 photon pair is detected and we assume that all events detected are either uncorrelated or have multiple detections so that we have to assign a random bit.
-The error probability for these events is}
+Now we consider the more likely situation in which some of the created photons are \emph{not} detected; we calculate the error probability when at least two photon pairs are created and at least one photon on each side is detected (possibly not from the same pair) and we assume that all events detected are either uncorrelated or have multiple detections; in either case we must assign a random bit.
+The error probability for these events is

 \be E_{\text{MPE}}=e_0\sum_{n=2}^{\infty}P_n\Bigg[\sum_{i=1}^{n}\Big[\binom{n}{i}\eta_A^i(1-\eta_A)^{n-i}\Big]\sum_{j=1}^{n}\Big[\binom{n}{j}\eta_A^j(1-\eta_A)^{n-j}\Big]-\eta_A^n\eta_B^n\Bigg]. \ee